acg-team/nextflow-pvacseq/docs/usage.md

 ### Test Profile

 A `test` profile is available for running the pipeline with test data.
 The test dataset includes a MAF file derived from the TCGA dataset of a human tumor.
-Since pVACseq supports only human data, running the test profile requires large files such as the reference genome and associated databases.

-### Resources Required for Testing

-- **Time**: The test run will take approximately **1 hour** to complete.
-- **Disk Space**: At least **50GB** of storage is needed to download and prepare all necessary databases and tools.